OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 ---

-Workers are only utilized during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently, but remain idle otherwise.
+Workers are only utilized during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently but remain idle otherwise.

 Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is under-utilized for a majority of its life.

-This issue goes away when using the Kubernetes Worker - a worker which can be installed in a Kubernetes Cluster, and make use of the cluster's ability to add/remove hardware resources as workloads fluctuate.
+This issue goes away when using the Kubernetes Worker - a worker which can be installed in a Kubernetes Cluster and makes use of the cluster's ability to add/remove hardware resources as workloads fluctuate.

 For all intents and purposes, the Kubernetes Worker _is_ a standard Octopus Worker, but brings with it unique Kubernetes capabilities to ensure hardware utilization scales fluidly with demanded workload.

+The Kubernetes worker can deploy to any deployment target, and will remain responsive even under high workloads due to the underlying Kubernetes horizontal scaling.

 ## Default Behavior
-The vanilla [installation process]((/docs/infrastructure/workers)) installs a worker which will work for 90% of all workloads.
+The vanilla [installation process](/docs/infrastructure/workers#registering-a-kubernetes-agent-as-a-worker) installs a worker which will work for 90% of all workloads.

 When the Kubernetes Worker executes a deployment step, it executes the operation within a [worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools) container, meaning sufficient tooling is available for most deployment activities.

-If custom-steps require specific tooling, you are able to set the desired container on the deployment step - the Kubernetes Agent will honour this setting, as per any other worker.
+If custom-steps require specific tooling, you are able to set the desired container on the deployment step - the Kubernetes Agent honours this setting as per other worker types.

+## How Kubernetes Worker Automatically Scales
+The Kubernetes agent creates a new Pod for each requested operation - with each pod requesting a given amount of cpu/memory (as defined in your `values.yaml` file).
+Once the requested resources reaches a threshold, the cluster will provision new nodes via [Cluster Autoscaling](https://kubernetes.io/docs/concepts/cluster-administration/cluster-autoscaling/) ensuring all pods in the cluster to continue to receive required resources.

+If finer grained control of auto-scaling is required tooling such as [Kubernetes Event-driven Autoscaling](https://keda.sh/) is available.

 ## Customizations
 The behavior of the Kubernetes Worker can be modified through [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.